MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AdCustomizer_RSA.md

 ## Layout of an ad customizer feed

 The header row of the spreadsheet includes fields for attribute, data type, and account value (optional); the specific customizer information you want to insert into your ads; and the names of the campaigns, ad groups, and keywords to which you would like to assign an attribute value.
-Assigning an attribute value indicates where you want to apply your attributes—at account, campaign, ad group, and keyword levels.
+Assigning an attribute value indicates where you want to apply your attributesâ€”at account, campaign, ad group, and keyword levels.
 Please make sure to include attribute rows before the customizer value rows.

 To see an example of an ad customizer feed, follow these steps: